 And here’s some technical gubbins.
 Hotstuff would be unhappy if I’d only posted pictures of cushions.
 I didn’t show off the inverter that he installed.
 It shifts power between the main battery and leisure battery.
 The two big solar panels on the roof mean that we’re fully self sufficient off site.
 We can power up laptops and phones to our heart’s content.
 I should also point out that we’re toasty warm and have lots of hot water when we need it because of an in-van central heating system.

-So I hope you’ve enjoy the tour and agree that we’re really rather cosy when we go away in Klaus.
+So I hope you’ve enjoyed the tour and agree that we’re really rather cosy when we go away in Klaus the Knaus.
 No doubt you’ll meet him again when I post about our future adventures.